 CWI conducts research using quantitative and qualitative methods, mixed-methods, and will be conducting studies using participatory action research (PAR) and photovoice in the near future.

 CWI recently completed a study exploring historical trauma or sometimes termed intergenerational trauma, with a focus on African Americans.* We used a set of measurement tools that has been successful in showing historical loss and associated loss symptoms as massive group trauma within the Native American community, but not with other populations.
-Our study is pivotal in that we used these same scales (Whitbeck et al. 2004) for the first time with respondents who identify as Black/African American.

 We note here that as community psychologists and allies, we are not attempting to highlight individual deficits or fix individuals.
 Our goal is always to better understand human behavior from an ecological perspective and impacts on the health and well-being of communities.
-Stay tuned, we are looking to publish the findings by the end of 2020.

 Email us at: CommunityWellnessInstitute@gmail.com for more information or to partner with us in other research and community engagement projects.